Poultry Nutrition: Making Your Own Turkey Ration (ONLINE WORKSHOP)

 We will show you how to simply make your own turkey mash or ration from easily purchased ingredients at reasonable cost and minimum effort.
 Taking into account the needs of turkeys at different ages, we show you how to make three different mashes suitable for age ranges.

-This mash, adjusted to their age requirements, feeds the turkeys we raise from day olds to 12 weeks every year for sale at Christmas.
+This mash, which can beadjusted for their age requirements, feeds the turkeys we raise from day olds to 12 weeks every year for sale at Christmas.
 The birds are very well fed and have a wonderful life with us on the farm.
 Turkeys are a pleasure to raise.
 They have a curious nature and like to interact with humans.
 They love being taken for a ride in the trailer! (see photo)

 Principal Educator, Wynlen House Learning Centre: Helen M Lynch, BA, DipEdStud, MEdAdmin, PostGOEd, CertIV TAE.
 Helen is a qualified & experienced educator from the TAFE and University Sector.